fabiommendes/pygeneric/doc/source/conversion.rst

 Many mathematical functions of two or more arguments implicitly expect that the arguments are of the same type.
-When one asks for something such as ``41 + 1.0``, the first argument is converted under the hood to float before doing the summation.
+When one asks for something such as ``41 + 1.0``, the first argument is automatically converted to float before doing the actual summation in the CPU.
 In most cases, Python makes these conversions automatically.
-However, when dealing with multiple dispatch function, one often has to perform then explicitly.
+However, when dealing with multiple dispatch functions, one often has to be explicit.

 The promotion mechanism provides a way automate most of these conversions by trying to find a suitable common type for a tuple of mixed types.
 Take the